CERT-Polska/n6/docs/installation/configuration.md

-# Configuration
+# Configuration of *n6* components

+## Generating pipeline components' configuration files

-To create configuration files required for `N6Core` components to work, run the command:
+To create configuration files required for the *n6* pipeline (`N6Core`) components to work, run the command:

 ```bash
 (env)$ n6config